Mussie Zerai: Biography

-Then for three years he studied with the Scalabrinian Missionaries in Piacenza, returning to Rome in 2003 to Studie theology & work for the organization there.
+For three years he studied with the Scalabrinian Missionaries in Piacenza, returning to Rome in 2003 to study theology and work for the organization there.
 In 2006, Zerai co-founded Agenzia Habeshia, an organization which works to pursue the interest of asylum seekers and refugees.

 He was ordained a priest in 2010.

-Since 2011, Zerai has lived in Switzerland where he is a priest for the Eritrean and Ethiopian communities.
+After 2011, Zerai lived in Switzerland where he was a priest for the Eritrean and Ethiopian communities.
 He was first placed in Fribourg and later in Erlinsbach.
+In 2014, he was elected European coordinator for Eritrean Catholics and their chaplains.